Failure Is the Only Option

 - Stargate Universe - In episode 7, there's a plan to get everybody back home.
 It's not much of a spoiler to point out that this is not a seven-episode series.
 (A couple of episodes earlier, everybody's worried that the ship may be destroyed outright.
 Well, everybody but the audience, anyway.)

 - Star Trek: Voyager - Goal: find a way home.
 They finally do it in the last episode, thanks to a time travel paradox.
+A while in the writers realized some of the backdraws of this trope, and began to allow partial successes (they can't find a way home, but they can shave years off the journey).
+Having them succeed was also considered as an option for Retooling the show.

 - Subverted painfully in Supernatural.
 The show starts off with the boys searching for their dad and what killed their mom and after some close calls, it looks like failure will only ever be their only option.
 Then they succeed by the ends of seasons 1 and 2.
 Of course their father dies and gets sent to Hell shortly after being reunited with them and the demon that killed their mom was a Magnificent Bastard who ended up winning anyway due to a Batman Gambit centred on Sam.
 After that things get much worse.